-As a provider of integrated business support services, we add value by enabling our clients to be more efficient, productive and profitable.
-We also ensure that they are fully compliant with all relevant legislation and regulatory requirements.
-This value is based on our in-depth understanding of both their businesses and the complexities of human capital management.
+Primeserv is a leading provider of integrated business support services, which add value by enabling our clients to be more efficient, productive and profitable.
+We ensure that they are fully compliant with all relevant legislation and regulatory requirements.
+The value we add is based on our in-depth understanding of both their businesses and the complexities of human capital management.
 Within this context, we strive to develop and deliver cutting-edge systems and procedures that enable us to deliver optimal levels of service and to exceed expectations every day.

-The basis of our services offering is our proprietary INTHRGRATETM model, which is used to facilitate a holistic approach to human capital management and to determine the correct mix of services for each client.
+The basis of our services offering is our proprietary INTHRGRATETM model, which is used to facilitate an holistic approach to human capital management and to determine the correct mix of services for each client.
 INTHRGRATETM takes into account the client's business strategy, objectives and structure when an appropriate solution is being developed for the organisation.
 It also facilitates the correct selection of services to meet each client's unique needs.